TotalDwarf03/IS3S662-oracle-coursework/sql/packages/ideas.md

 - Function to get grade based on passed mark (CASE)
 - Function to calculate pass/fail (IF..ELSE)
 - Procedure to get student's average mark across all projects (Implicit Cursor, LOOP)
-- Get list of projects supervised by a supervisor (Explicit Cursor, Cursor Records, FOR LOOP)
+- Get list of projects supervised by a supervisor for a status (Explicit Cursor, Cursor Records, FOR LOOP)
 - Exception handling for invalid project IDs, invalid marks, etc.
 - Procedure to remark a project (Using Parameters, Transactions, SAVEPOINT)
 - Procedure to view projects ready for marking